Morinaga Choco Monaka Jumbo Ice Cream

-First introduced by the name of Choco Monaka in 1972, Choco Monaka Jumbo is an ice cream product first released in 1972 by Morinaga Confectionery by the name of Choco Monaka, and now has become a standard Monaka Ice in Japan.
+First introduced by the name of Choco Monaka in 1972, Choco Monaka Jumbo is an ice cream product from Morinaga Confectionery and now has become a standard Monaka Ice in Japan.

-As the name indicates, the Choco Monaka Jumbo ice cream is much bigger in size than traditional Monaka snacks.
+As its name indicates, the ice cream treat, Choco Monaka Jumbo is much bigger in size than traditional Monaka.

 But the rice wafer covering is just as crisp as the traditional one thanks to the chocolate oil coated inside the wafers, which prevents the vanilla ice cream from softening the snack.

-Since the thin chocolate bar in the middle is also pleasantly crisp, the overall snack has a three layer structure that is great in both taste and texture.
+Since the thin chocolate bar in the middle is also pleasantly crisp, the overall snack has a three-layer structure that is so good in both taste and texture.

 Price & Where to Buy

 By the way, the suggested retail price of Morinaga Choco Monaka Jumbo is 140 yen (about 1.3 USD) and the Monaka Ice can be bought throughout the year at supermarkets and convenience stores around the country.

 (Reference Page: Wikipedia チョコモナカジャンボ )